-Put another way, the constitutionality of the commissions in both Quirin and Yamashita did not turn merely on the fact that Congress had exercised its power under the Define and Punish Clause of Article I; it turned on the separate-but equally important-holdings that (1) the Constitution's jury-trial protections do not extend to enemy belligerents charged with international war crimes; and (2) the defendants in those cases were enemy belligerents charged with violating the international laws of war.
+Put another way, the constitutionality of the commissions in both Quirin and Yamashita did not turn merely on the fact that Congress had exercised its power under the Define and Punish Clause of Article I; it turned on the separate-but equally important-holdings that (1) the Constitution's jury-trial protections do not extend to individuals subject to the laws of war who are charged with international war crimes; and (2) the defendants in those cases were such individuals charged with such offenses.
 Because the commissions in both cases therefore properly exercised jurisdiction, there was nothing more for the civilian courts to resolve via collateral habeas corpus review.
-See, e.g., Yamashita, 327
+See, e.g., Yamashita, 327 U.S. at 8; cf. Burns v.
+Wilson, 346 U.S. 137 (1953) (plurality opinion) (expanding the scope of collateral habeas in military cases to include whether the military courts "fully and fairly" considered the defendant's constitutional claims).